pythongosssss/ComfyUI-Custom-Scripts/README.md

 ### ⚠️ While these extensions work for the most part, i'm very busy at the moment and so unable to keep on top of everything here, thanks for your patience!

+### @samhodge-aiml make changes to be pip installable for hiddenswitch branch

 # Installation

 1. Clone the repository: